andyl/BAMRU-Private/README.md

 - setup ssh using `vagrant ssh-config >> ~/.ssh/config`
 - add 'dns lookup' using `sudo echo '192.168.33.12 vagrant' >> /etc/hosts`
 - initialze the app using `cap ops:setup`
-- upload the database using `cd db && upload vagrant`
+- upload the database using `db/upload vagrant`
 - upload the image directory using `scp -r public/system vagrant:a/BAMRU-Private/public`
 - deploy the working system using `cap deploy`
-- run the app dashboard using `cap ops:console`
+- run a tmux-dashboard using `cap ops:console`

 Deploying to Staging and Production: ask Andy for instructions